-2.14 Trustee eligibility declaration forms
+2.15 Trustee eligibility declaration forms

 All WI committee members are legal 'Trustees' of the charity and are required to sign the Trustee Eligibility Declaration form.
-This form can be found on My WI.
+This form can be found on My WI here or by going to My WI / Essential Information / WI Policy and Guidance / Running a WI / Trustee Eligibility Form (Declaration for fit & proper persons.

-2.15 Re-election
+2.16 Re-election